 The Company manages underwriting risk through regular reviews of the performance of our book of business including loss ratio, claims frequency, claims costs and premiums.
 This is linked to a continuous feedback cycle of reserving and claims development.
-Risks are recorded on the Company's Risk Register and monitored on an annual basis.
+Risks are recorded on the Company's Risk Register and reviewed on an annual basis.

-The Company distributes on a direct basis and via a carefully selected network of intermediaries in a competitive but fairly stable market.
+The Company distributes on a direct basis and via a network of carefully selected intermediaries in a competitive but fairly stable market.

-Claims are handled in-house initially, while larger or more complex claims may be outsourced to carefully selected third party handlers.
+Claims are handled in-house initially, while larger or more complex claims may be outsourced to selected third party handlers.
 Reserving practices and approach are set by the Company based on local market experience and results arising from external actuarial reviews.